offer weekly Eurythmy in our Nursery/Kindergarten classes, as well

 lessons on a regular basis.
 Eurythmy exercises are carefully crafted to

-support each stage of the developing child, and lessons reflect and
+support each stage of a child’s development with lessons that reflect

-doing Eurythmy will experience the words and music that they are
+doing Eurythmy will experience the words and music they are performing

-parent-tot group in 1996.
-Amy completed her Foundation Year at Rudolf
+first class.
+Amy completed her Foundation Year at Rudolf Steiner

-Steiner College, followed by a four-year training in Eurythmy at Spring
+College in Sacramento, followed by a four-year training in

-Valley, NY.
-She also completed her pedagogical Eurythmy Training at
+Eurythmy at Spring Valley, NY.
+She then completed her pedagogical

 is part of every day.
 Simple melodies in early grades progress to